Define and manage your organization’s security architecture and processes

 How do the security processes and controls relate to business requirements?

 Security architecture is very often perceived simply as a technology problem.
 This can lead to a host of problems.
 For instance, by it being ignored when large, important decisions are taken, the whole enterprise may be put at risk. iServer features extensive capabilities in order to assist you with communicating the real importance of security architecture to the enterprise.
 By making use of iServer Hierarchy Views, users can identify how process and controls are linked to business requirements.
-Thus, your audience will get a better understanding of the enterprise wide relevance of security architecture.
+Thus, your audience will get a better understanding of security’s enterprise wide relevance.